Applying to Visit

 (5) Do not throw away your trash while on campus.
 Please bring trash accumulated during your visit with you when you leave.

-(6) No parking lots are available for visitors, so you are advised to use public transportation.
+(6) No parking lots are available for visitors, so you are advised to use public transportation or parking lots outside of campus.
 Note that no inquires about the entry, temporary stopping or parking of large buses or other vehicles will be accepted.

 (8) The University is not responsible for accidents, etc. incurred while visiting.